 It is the responsibility of the member to determine if an individual course or seminar meets the requirements for CRE recognition by SOFE.
 If a course is not directly related to the management, operation, or regulation of insurance companies or related to the financial reporting of the operations therof or does not have a direct correlation to the discipline in which an examiner has earned a professional designation, the member risks not receiving approval or full credit.
 The member is responsible to maintain evidence that an individual course or seminar meets SOFE requirements.
 Such information should be presented to SOFE upon audit or as requested.

 Training providers may be added to SOFE's list of CRE providers if the organization is one that is recognized as an organization that sponsors training to meet the course requirements for SOFE CRE and will be providing training to SOFE membership on a regular, ongoing basis.
 Members may request approval of a provider not listed by NASBA by completing and submitting a CRE Provider Approval form.
-These forms are reviewed and approved by the Continuing Education Committee.
+These forms are reviewed and approved by the Education Committee.
 A list of such previously approved organizations is linked on the SOFE member web page.

 If you have any questions or need additional information, contact SOFE headquarters at the "Contact Us" link below for assistance.
-Issues that cannot be readily answered are referred to the Vice President of Continuing Education for review and response.
+Issues that cannot be readily answered are referred to the Vice President of Education for review and response.

 NASBA Requirements for SOFE Sponsored Training